This post brought to you by Martha White

 Instructions

-- Saute the sliced green onion and red bell pepper in 2 tablespoon butter until soft, around 2-3 minutes.
+• In the same skillet saute the sliced green onion and red bell pepper in 2 Tbsp butter until soft, around 2-3 minutes.
 Season with salt and black pepper to your taste.

-- In a medium mixing bowl, whisk together the eggs, half & half, ground mustard, salt, onion powder, black pepper, garlic powder, nutmeg and a few dashes of hot sauce.
+• In a medium mixing bowl, whisk together the eggs, half and half, ground mustard, salt, onion powder, black pepper, garlic powder, nutmeg and a few dashes of hot sauce.

-- Pour into the pie dish and sprinkle the remaining shredded cheese on top.
+• Pour evenly into the pie dish and sprinkle the remaining shredded cheese on top.

 Nutrition